Festival Overview

 1. Instead of watching the bulls run through the streets, buy a ticket to sit in the bull ring as the bulls run through the arena.
 Watching the encierro from the bull ring can help you save money, since balcony spots along the streets can get pricey due to high demand and very limited supply.
 While you're unlikely to see any serious action from this spot, you'll get to see the bulls, and you'll enjoy the lively atmosphere of the arena afterwards when heifers with capped horns are released into the crowd of runners.

 2. Avoid paying for what you don't want.
-Company packages often ask clients to pay a large lump sum for something that isn't curated for them and their unique travel goals.
+Many tour company packages often ask clients to pay a large lump sum for something that isn't curated for them and their unique travel goals.
 Buying your tickets a la carte from BullBalcony can help you get exactly what you want at the best prices.

 3. Avoid scams.
 Hundreds of people try to make a quick buck during this festival by selling fake tickets to different events.
 Don't fall for their scams.
 BullBalcony is an American company that operates through PayPal, so you can feel confident that you'll get exactly what you pay for.